• Home

 Three views of Disney Imagination Garden — the space that takes your breath away the moment you step onboard.

-What caught me off guard, though, is that this ship doesn't feel like other Disney cruise ships.
-The ceiling heights are lower in many areas.
+What is harder to ignore is that the Disney Adventure does not feel like other Disney cruise ships.
+Ceiling heights are lower in many indoor public areas.
 The layout is more horizontal than vertical.
-If you're a longtime Disney Cruise Line loyalist expecting the elegant art deco interior of the Fantasy or the soaring glamour of the Wish, you may need to adjust your expectations.
-This is a different animal — more theme park, less luxury liner.
+The lift lobbies, fore and aft, never quite read as Disney design — they were not built as Disney design.
+If you are a longtime Disney Cruise Line loyalist arriving expecting the elegant Art Deco interior of the Fantasy or the soaring glamour of the Wish, you will need to recalibrate.
+This ship is a different animal — more theme park, less luxury liner.
+Several team members who came in as DCL veterans found this disorienting on their first sailing; most warmed up to it by the second.

 All 7 Themed Areas — Walked Through, Reviewed Honestly

-The Disney Adventure is organized into seven themed "lands" — exactly like a Disney theme park.
-I walked through all of them multiple times.
-Here's my honest breakdown, including which ones exceeded expectations and which didn't quite live up to the hype.
+The Disney Adventure is organised into seven themed "lands" — much like a Disney theme park.
+Our team has now walked each of them across multiple sailings, at different times of day, in different crowd conditions.
+Here is the honest breakdown of which zones exceed the hype and which fall a little short.
 For a deeper dive into each zone, see our complete Disney Adventure themed areas guide.

 1. Disney Imagination Garden — The Heart of Everything